Universal Studios Orlando Family Guide (2026)

 Family Care Centers

 Each Universal park has a Family Care Center with air conditioning, changing tables, nursing areas, and a quiet space to regroup.
-These are genuinely well-maintained (honestly better than the Disney equivalents, in our opinion).
+These are well-maintained (honestly better than the Disney equivalents, in our opinion).
 They're a lifesaver during the 2 PM meltdown hour.

 Rider Swap